0x1000000/ngSetState/NEW_README.md

 ## The idea
 There is an immutable object that represent all field values of some component.
 Each time when some field value (or several field values) of the angular component is changed, then a new immutable object will be created.
-It will contain all the old unchanged values and the new values.
+It will contain all the old unchanged values and the new ones.

 By comparing the two objects, it can be determine what exact fields have values changed and if there are logical dependencies of these fields then the corresponding values evaluation should be performed.
 After the evaluation is done 3-rd object will be created which will contain the original values and the newly evaluated ones.